cszxyang/olycode/README.md

 ```shell
 mvn clean package
 ```
-Olycode is based on SpringBoot, so you can easily deploy and run the jar locally by simply using the following command.
+Olycode is based on Spring-boot, so you can easily deploy and run the jar locally by simply using the following command.

 ```shell
 java -jar olycode.jar